This set of Strength of Materials Multiple Choice Questions & Answers (MCQs) focuses on “Thin Cylinder Internal Pressure”.

 d) Eco board

-Explanation: The laminated boards having core of strips not exceeding 7 mm thickness are glued together between two or more veneers are called laminated boards.
+Explanation: The laminated boards having a core of strips not exceeding 7 mm thickness are glued together between two or more veneers are called laminated boards.
 Laminated boards are used in making partitions covering, packing cases and for floor coverings.

 11. ____________ boards are manufactured from sugarcane waste obtained from bagasse.